ArmoredTurtle/AFC-Klipper-Add-On/README.md

 More information about BoxTurtle can be found [here](https://github.com/ArmoredTurtle/BoxTurtle)

-Further information to include command references can be found in the [docs](./docs) folder.
+Further information to include command references can be found at the [documentation website](https://www.armoredturtle.xyz/docs).

 ## Usage